-For the 2014-16 edition of the residency London-based artist Yuri Pattison will explore the idea of transparency; how both large companies and smaller networks communicate information visibly to encourage a feeling of security among consumers.
+For the 2014-16 edition of the Chisenhale Gallery Create residency, London-based artist Yuri Pattison explored the idea of transparency; how both large companies and smaller networks communicate information visibly to encourage a feeling of security among consumers.
 Pattison – who works in digital media and sculpture, exploring ways in which the virtual world meets the everyday – will question how this functions, interrogating the aesthetics, success and failures of transparency.
 An exhibition of work by Pattison will mark the culmination of the residency at Chisenhale Gallery in July 2016.

 Pattison will work out of east London’s Tech City, a technology cluster also referred to as Silicon Roundabout where workhubs like Second Home have emerged as desirable sites of shared workspace for growing creative companies.
 The artist will also work within London Hackspace, a technology-focused community-run workshop in Hackney, which facilitates the sharing of skills and knowledge through a peer network.
 Pattison has identified these sites of co-production as a means to explore the politics of shared workspace and consider what a transparent approach to working together might look like.